afomera/fancynotifications/README.md

 The key allows us to style specific types of Flash notices in Rails.
 Such as "error", "notice", or "success".

 ### Override Options
-To override the text color or background of the notifications add this above your SCSS import statement.
+To override the text color or background of the notifications add these variables above your SCSS import statement (before Fancy Notifications is imported).

 ```scss
 $notification_text: #FFFFFF;